sendgrid/docs/content/docs/ui/analytics-and-reporting/email-activity-feed.md

 * Pinpoint specific emails easily with advanced search and filter options --including subject line and email metadata.
 * Customize your data independently with CSV download/export option.
 * Increase storage available for up to 30 days for historical visibility within the UI by purchasing an upgrade.
-* Call all events by an email from the API with additional storage purchase.
+* Call all events by an email message from the API with additional storage purchase.

 <call-out>